SiaFoundation/docs/sia-integrations/s3-integrations/jellyfin.md

 ![](../../.gitbook/assets/jellyfin-s3-integration/03-jellyfin-user-setup.png)

 On the next screen, you will be asked to set up your media libraries.
 Since this guide uses two media types in our `renterd` bucket, TV Shows and movies, we will create a separate library for each.
-Click the “Add Media Library” card you see on the screen.
+Click the `Add Media Library` card you see on the screen.

 ![](../../.gitbook/assets/jellyfin-s3-integration/04-jellyfin-media-libraries.png)